t3n0/notes/python/cython.md

 From the Cython official [documentation](https://cython.readthedocs.io/en/latest/src/quickstart/overview.html) we read that "Cython is a programming language that makes **writing C extensions** for the Python language **as easy as Python itself**".

+There are two syntax variants to write a module:
+1. **cython** variant: the module is `.pyx` file and use the `cdef` keyword, *no need* to `import cython`;
+2. **pure python** variant: the module is a standard `.py` file, we must `import cython` and declare variable following PEP-484 type hints and PEP 526 variable annotations.
+In the following we show the first variant (because I like it more).

 Here is an example (download [folder zip](cython.zip)):